noahlorinczcomi/gent/README.md

 [1] 0.3744167
 ```

 The positive correlation confirms that common variants in the *SYK* locus generally have larger absolute marginal Z-statistics (effect size / standard error) than rarer variants.
+Be cautious not to interpret Z-statistics as effect sizes, and recall that SNP chi-square statistics (squared Z-statistics) are proportional to 2MAF(1-MAF)+4MAF<sup>2</sup>.
+Hence this analysis usingn the rank correlation is not exact.

 # (xGenT) Gene-based association test integrating xQTLs
 This tests the **null** hypothesis that the gene is either **not** associated with the disease trait or **not** genetically correlated with local xQTLs, which is equivalent to Mendelian Randomization if its assumptions about horizontal pleiotropy hold.